ashvardanian/fork_union/README.md

 The thread pool itself has a few core operations:

 - `try_spawn` to initialize worker threads, and
-- `broadcast` to launch a blocking callback on all threads.
+- `for_threads` to launch a blocking callback on all threads.

 Higher-level APIs for index-addressable tasks are also available: